rupamghosh2006/scan_backend/README.md

 - **Result Processing & Leaderboard**
   - Automatic evaluation of tests.
-  - A **leaderboard view** for teachers to instantly compare student performance.
+  - A downloadable **leaderboard view** for teachers to instantly compare student performance.
-  - Downloadable results in **PDF format** for record-keeping and sharing.